 Commentary: Forget about finding your passion, when the job offered doesn’t match your dreams

 Graduates and young people in the workforce enjoy a menu of options when it comes to finding a job.
-NUS' Centre for Future Ready Graduates has three suggestions on how to choose what to do.
+NUS' Centre for Future Ready Graduates' director Crystal Lim Leahy has three suggestions on how to choose what to do.

 SINGAPORE: In the future, instead of thinking in terms of careers, we will be focused on collective problem-solving.
 We will see every job as a problem that needs to be solved, that requires certain skills to unlock.